Cliff Edwards: Later years and death

-In his final years, Edwards lived in a home for indigent actors and often spent his time at the Walt Disney Studios to be available any time he could get voice work.
+In his final years, Edwards lived in a home for indigent actors and often spent his time loitering at the Walt Disney Studios to be available any time he could get voice work.
 He was sometimes taken to lunch by animators whom he befriended and told stories of his days in vaudeville.

 Edwards died on July 17, 1971, at the age of 76 from a cardiac arrest brought on by arteriosclerosis.
 At the time of his death, Edwards was a penniless charity patient at the Virgil Convalescent Hospital in Hollywood, California.
 His body was unclaimed and was donated to the University of California, Los Angeles medical school.
 When Walt Disney Productions, which had been quietly paying many of his medical expenses, discovered this, they offered to purchase his remains and pay for the burial.
 Instead, it was done by the Actors' Fund of America (which had also aided Edwards) and the Motion Picture and Television Relief Fund.
 Disney paid for his grave marker.